TTorr3s/object-to-csv/README.md

 ## • Usage
 Using the `ObjectToCSV` module is easy.
 The setter methods return `this` which enables chaining functions.
-Warnings are present when values are given which may cause issues with the module.
+Warnings are presented when values are given which may cause issues with the module.
 Find everything else you need to know below.

 ### • Constructor